vgaj/misc/README.md

 ## Arduino Christmas Lights (ChristmasLights)
 This project contains simple Arduino programs that drive my 7 Chistmas lights.
 I will upload details of the hardware setup at some point.

+## Phone Home Monitor
+Monitors a NIC in promiscuous mode to identify if something is "Phoning Phone" to check for updates etc.